 This historic sports chapter marks a turning point for AAllard.
-Building on its success, the fuseau – named because of its elongated and aerodynamic shape – evolves.
-It’s narrower at the bottom, with a fabric extension on the top of the foot to follow its every movement.
-Armand Allard also incorporates new colours and materials such as gabardine and tricotine.
+Building on its success, the fuseau – named like this because of its elongated and aerodynamic shape – evolved.
+It became narrower at the bottom, with a fabric extension on the top of the foot to follow every movement.
+Armand Allard also incorporated new colours and materials such as gabardine and tricotine.

-The post-war years saw the emergence of elastic fabrics, a blend of wool and nylon that guaranteed its owner more lightness and flexibility when worn.
-The shape is slimmer, the legs longer, but never tight.
-This credo persists even today at AAllard, with the desire to fit all body types.
+The post-war years were marked by the emergence of elastic fabrics, a blend of wool and nylon that guaranteed more lightness and flexibility when worn.
+The shape is slimmer, the legs longer, but never skin-tight.
+This credo persists even today at AAllard, with the ambition to fit all body types.

 Ready to wear!

 It was not until the 1970s that the fuseau was spotted on fashion shows.
-From ready-to-wear to haute couture, it took over fashion shows.
-From a simple technical garment, this flagship product of the brand from Megève can be worn in the mountains or in the city.
-An “essential accessory” is born!
+From ready-to-wear to haute couture, it took over catwalks.
+At first a simple technical garment, this flagship product of the brand from Megève can be worn in the mountains or in the city.
+It became an “essential accessory” is born!

-The story of AAllard’s fuseau is one of a family which, through generations, kept on making this house icon a garment at the forefront of new materials and fashions.
-Jean-Paul – Armand’s son – and then his grandson Antoine spared no efforts to give it back its pedigree.
+AAllard’s fuseau is a story of a family that, through generations, made sure this house icon would remain, by using new materials, a cutting-edge garment that always stays in fashion.
+Jean-Paul – Armand’s son – as well as his grandson Antoine after him, spared no efforts to keep on building its reputation.

 As the saying goes “fashion is a perpetual renewal”.
-The fuseau enters this season the wardrobe of fashionistas and plays on stylistic effects.
-Please note that you can only boast of wearing a “real” fuseau if it is branded AAllard.
+This season, the fuseau infiltrates the wardrobe of fashionistas and plays on stylistic effects.
+Please note that you can only boast of wearing a “real” fuseau if it bears the AAllard name.
 Meaning that it can only be bought in the Megève store and on the brand’s website.

-Moreover, and the faithful of the brand know it well, at AAllard you are not just buying a fuseau: you can enjoy the talent of expert hands who adjust it to each body type.
+Moreover, and true fans of the brand know it well, at AAllard you are not just buying a fuseau: you can appreciate the talent of expert hands adjusting the trousers to each body type.
 Indeed, a dedicated team of tailors and modellers use their meticulous expertise on future collections and ensure the trousers are made to measure for each client.
-So we shall go … all schuss!
+Let’s go have a look…at full speed.